Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 How long will my CDL be suspended for if I failed or refused a breath / blood / urine test?

-If you're not driving a commercial vehicle, your CDL will be suspended for same length as Class C license holders.
+If you're not driving a commercial vehicle, your CDL will be suspended for same length as Class C license holders refer to the table above.
 Those suspensions lengths are outlined in the table near the top of the page.
 If you were driving a commercial vehicle, you face a suspension as outlined in the table below:

-TEST FAILURE OR REFUSAL WHILE DRIVING A COMMERCIAL VEHICLE CDL SUSPENSION LENGTH
+TEST FAILURE OR REFUSAL WHILE DRIVING A CMV CDL SUSPENSION

 Breath / Blood / Urine Test Refusal - Increased¹ lifetime